Samshal/Acl/README.md

 	...

 	$booleanResultIndicatingPermission = $acl->can->admin->view('patientFinancialHistory');
-	//We are asking a very simple question can an Admin role View the patientFinanicialHistory resource?
+	//We are asking a very simple question: can an Admin role View the patientFinanicialHistory resource?

 	//even better, we could use it in a conditional